 When compared to the plastic wrappers used by most snack bar companies which can stay in landfills for decades, our plant-based compostable packaging will break down when composted to help reduce our impact on the planet.

-All our packaging is made from wood cellulose (wood pulp) from PEFC Certified sustainably managed forests in the Pacific Northwest and bioplastic partially made from corn.
+All our packaging is made from wood cellulose (wood pulp) from FSC Certified sustainably managed forests in the Pacific Northwest.
 It is also substantiated ASTM D6400 Industrial Compostable.
 The ink is both home and industrial compostable, Certified to the EU standard, EN 13432.

 COMPOSTING VS BIODEGRADEABLE